frankframework/frank-manual/docs/source/gettingStarted/helloIbis.rst

 Hello World Source Code
 =======================

 In this section we study the example Frank provided with the WeAreFrank!
 Quick Docker Installer, found at https://github.com/ibissource/docker4ibis/.
+The solutions for this section and sections :ref:`helloTestPipeline`, :ref:`gettingStartedLadybug`, :ref:`gettingStartedLarva` can be downloaded: :download:`solution <../downloads/Ibis4DockerExample.zip>`.

-To be able to run this Frank, please do the following:
+To be able to run the example Frank, please do the following:

 .. highlight:: none